rbtylee/tutorial-jsonc/tutorial/memory01.md

 # Memory management, ownership and references - part two: examples

 If you are feeling somewhat confused by the previous discussion, this section will consider some concrete examples to illustrate the concepts of _*ownership*_ and _*references*_.
-To best utilize this section, one needs to be somewhat familar with using to  tool _*Valgrind*_.
+To best utilize this section, one needs to be somewhat familiar with using to the tool _*Valgrind*_.

 Recall the previous statement:
 >You may think that for every json_object_get there should eventually follow a json_object_put, much like the classic c way of following an malloc with a free at some latter point.
 However, we will see this is not always the case.